ghallyb/ts-arbitrary-uint/README.md

 ### Chunk Size ###

-The `ArbitraryUint` uses a `TypedArray` under the hood.
-The typed array is a transparent type that is not used directly, but is derived from to create `UintXArray` of different sizes, where `X` is the number of bits per array item.
-To that end, `ArbitraryUint` can use any of the following as the underlying storage type:
+The `BinaryArray` uses a `ArrayBuffer` under the hood.
+I intend to do a bit of experimenting for my own education and to profile performance.
+To that end, I have exposed the ability to change the underlying view that is used to manipulate the ArrayBuffer.

 - `Uint8Array`
 - `Uint16Array`
 - `Uint32Array`
 - `BigUint64Array`
+- `DataView` (maybe)

 The ability to change the size of the underlying "chunks" has been build in so that I can do some experimentation with regards